jedahan/jedahan.github.com/resume/index.md

 - builds tools for developing, testing, and deploying web applications;
 - creates in-person interactives by networking hardware, software and phones;
-- designs and creates offline-first social networks for disaster recovery;
+- designs and creates decentralized and offline-first communications tools;

 work
 ====